Motorcycle Reading... When You're Not Riding.

 A Collection of sure-fire books that will interest, excite and inspire motorcycle journeys near and far.Written By Jim Foreman

 Maybe if you’re like me, you think a lot about riding your motorcycle.
-When one doesn't ride one's motorcycle, for example, on an international flight or long hot boring drive, one still thinks about one's bike.
+When one can't ride, for example, on an international flight or long, hot, boring drive, one still thinks about one's bike.

-Motorcycle travel books also serve as a source of inspiration and motivation to go out and do more riding farther from home.
+Motorcycle travel books also serve as a source of inspiration and motivation to go out and do more riding, farther away from home.

-While listening to or reading an engaging book, I often become transported to the locations described by the author and begin to hear the sounds of an approaching thunderstorm or smell the scents in the arid African plains, in my imagination.
+While listening to or reading an engaging book, it's easy to become transported to the locations described by the author and begin to hear the sounds of an approaching thunderstorm or smell the scents in the arid African plains, from the descriptions.

-In Southern California, there aren’t too many days we can’t go out and ride.
-Now and then we do get a good rain, or our main mountain pass is snowed or iced over.
-There are times when we have to commute in four-wheelers, and an audio book eases any frustration of being caged up on the road.
+Of course, in Southern California, there aren’t too many days we can’t go out and ride.
+Now and then we do get a good rain, or our favorite mountain pass is snowed or iced over.
+There are even times when we have to commute in four-wheelers.
+A good audiobook quickly eases any frustration of being caged up, on the road.

-The following selections are books I've read, and often, re-read.
+The following selections are books actually read, and often, re-read.
 They will certainly capture your imagination and bring a longing for more riding.

 Into Africa – Sam Manicom